Jon Hamm as Don Draper, brilliant Madison Avenue ad man

 The staple of Don’s every outfit, the white dress shirt, is present here.
 However, the first thing Don does is roll up the sleeves under his sweater.
 Whether the shirt has French cuffs or not, this sort of work is no place for decorations: Don came in to work.
 Like all of his shirts, it also has a breast pocket for the ever-present packet of Lucky Strikes.

 Don’s tobacco brown flat front trousers have a long rise, full fit, and plain-hemmed bottoms with no cuffs.
 The pockets are standard: slanted on each side with two jetted pockets in the back, each closing with a button.

 Forgoing his usual laced shoes, Don wears more casual black leather tasseled loafers and black socks on his feet.
 His thin black leather belt matches the shoes.

-On his wrist is Don’s Season 2-3 watch, a gold Jaeger-LeCoultre Reverso Classique with a yellow gold case and a brown leather alligator strap.
+On his wrist is Don’s Season 2-3 watch, a gold Jaeger-LeCoultre Reverso Classique with a rose gold case and a brown leather alligator strap.

 Underneath’s Don’s standard white undershirt peeks through over his open shirt and sweater, reinforcing the relaxed and casual nature of his clothing.